Surviving the Hum

 Lastly you might want to consider joining one of the many Groups on social media where you can talk with others who are also affected.
 I have heard from many people that it helps to at least know

 that you are not alone and most of these groups will be happy to let you vent and share what you are going through.
+If you can't find a group you like you can Email anytime through the contact page

 Above all ... find a way to escape and rest even if it is only for short periods of time.
 You can work on this as time goes on and you will have plenty of time to file complaints and look for